flyingrobots/aion/README.md

 This repository contains the formal mathematical definitions and proofs for the **AION Architecture**—a post-Von Neumann computing model based on **Recursive Metagraphs (RMG)**.

 The central thesis of this work is that by strictly enforcing algebraic graph rewriting (DPOI) within a "Two-Plane" commutation discipline, we can transform execution history from a transient side-effect into a tangible, geometric object.
-We call this **Computational Holography**: the ability to encode the entire volume of a computation's interior evolution onto its boundary edge.[1]
+We call this **Computational Holography**: the ability to encode the entire volume of a computation's interior evolution onto its boundary edge.

 ### Core Primitives